-The school needs to continue to monitor and meet the Superintendents targets.
-MyData shows that for the first five months of this school year the attendance rate for students is 96% which indicates that the school is on target for meeting the overall District goals again.
-Over the same time period, 81% of the students at West Vernon have an attendance rate of 96% or higher.
+The school needs to continue to monitor student attendance in order to meet the Superintendents targets.
+MyData shows that for the first five months of this school year, the attendance rate for students is 95.44% which indicates that the school is slightly below the target for meeting the overall District goal.
+Over the same time period, 62.4% of the students at 68th Street School have an attendance rate of 96% or higher.
+The only grade levels that are above the 66% target are 3rd, 4th and 6th grade.
+This provides an opportunity for the PLC's in grades in K, 1st, 2nd, and 5th to develop strategies towards improving attendance.